Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC506-Design-and-Analysis-of-Algorithms/Portfolio-Milestone-Module-2/README.md

 ## Program Description:

 The Algorithm Comparison Tool is a web-app that compares linear search O(n) vs. binary search O(log n) algorithms using integer datasets.
-The tool provides a browser UI that allows the user to build datasets, run searches with step traces, compare both algorithms side by side, benchmark at scale with timing charts.
+The tool provides a browser UI that allows the user to build datasets, run searches with step traces, compare both algorithms side by side, and benchmark at scale with timing charts.
 It also provides a Big-O analysis and recommendation guide.

 ---